josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-31-smart-heated-blanket.md

 # Adding a smart function to my heated blanket

 Every autumn and winter, I avoid turning on the HVAC units and space heaters in my apartment until absolutely necessary.
-The reason I wait is because those units:
+The reason I wait is because:

-- Are not energy efficient, which causes environmental waste and a higher electricity bill.
+- Those units are not energy efficient, which causes environmental waste and a higher electricity bill.
-- Dry out the air, which causes dry mouth, dry nostrils, and dry eyes.
+- The air becomes dry, which causes dry mouth, dry nostrils, and dry eyes.
 - My spouse and I have different thresholds for bedroom temperature.

 To address these concerns, I decided to buy a heated blanket and make it "smart."